Person Page - 16

 Descendants of Joseph Hall

-Frank Binns was born in 1905.
+Frank Binns was born on 9 April 1905.
 He was the son of Willie Robinson Binns and Sarah Illingworth.
-Frank Binns died in 1979.

 Jane Blakeley